OpenRouterTeam/openrouter-runner/modal/runner/README.md

 1. **Find and Copy the Model ID**: Browse [Hugging Face](https://huggingface.co/models) for the model you wish to deploy.
 For example, let's use `"mistralai/Mistral-7B-Instruct-v0.2"`.

 2. **Update Model List**: Open the `runner/containers/__init__.py` file.
-Locate the list of model IDs for the container you're using (e.g., `vllm_7b_model_ids` for a vLLM 7B model container).
-Add your new model ID to the list:
+Add your new model ID to the `DEFAULT_CONTAINER_TYPES` dictionary, using the container definition you want to use:
     ```python
-    vllm_7b_model_ids = [
+    DEFAULT_CONTAINER_TYPES = {
-        "mistralai/Mistral-7B-Instruct-v0.1",
-        "HuggingFaceH4/zephyr-7b-beta",
-        "Intel/neural-chat-7b-v3-1",
-        "Undi95/Toppy-M-7B",
-        "mistralai/Mistral-7B-Instruct-v0.2" # New model added adhering to parameters
-    ]
+        "Intel/neural-chat-7b-v3-1": ContainerType.VllmContainer_7B,
+        "mistralai/Mistral-7B-Instruct-v0.2": ContainerType.VllmContainer_7B,
+        ...
+    }
     ```
-    This simple step registers the new model to be run with the existing container.

-3. **Handle Access Permissions**: If you plan to deploy a model like `"meta-llama/Llama-2-13b-chat-hf"` which is included in the codebase, and you don't yet have access, visit [here](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) for instructions on how to request access.
+3. **Handle Access Permissions**: If you plan to deploy a model like `"meta-llama/Llama-2-13b-chat-hf"`, and you don't yet have access, visit [here](https://huggingface.co/meta-llama/Llama-2-13b-chat-hf) for instructions on how to request access.
 Temporarily, you can comment out this model in the list to proceed with deployment.

 4. **Download and Prepare Models**: Use the CLI to execute the `runner::download` function within your application.
 This command is designed to download and prepare the required models for your containerized app.
     ```shell